kyma-project/kyma/docs/kyma/docs/03-03-testing.md

 ```

 The test adds a new **test-dex-connection.yaml** under the `templates/tests` directory.
-Detailed TestDefinition description can be found in [Octopus documentation](https://github.com/kyma-incubator/octopus/blob/master/docs/crd-test-definition.md).

-In the simplest example, define just `spec.template` which is of type `PodTemplateSpec`.
+For more information on TestDefinition, read the [Octopus documentation](https://github.com/kyma-incubator/octopus/blob/master/docs/crd-test-definition.md).

-In the example below, there is a container that calls the `Dex` endpoint with cURL.
+The following example presents TestDefinition with a container that calls the Dex endpoint with cURL.
+You must define at least the **spec.template** parameter which is of the `PodTemplateSpec` type.

 ```yaml
 apiVersion: "testing.kyma-project.io/v1alpha1"